Democrats Have The Votes To Filibuster Gorsuch And Force 'Nuclear' Senate Showdown

 There's a two-step process on the Senate floor.
 The key is a procedural vote expected Thursday to end debate on the nomination.
 That's known as a "cloture vote" and with at least 41 Democrats voting no, the motion to proceed to a final vote will fail.

 But at that point, Senate Majority Leader Mitch McConnell would be expected to change the rules that govern the Senate through a series of procedural votes.
-In the past, enough Senators in the majority party have been leery of this rules change to avoid it.
+In the past, enough senators in the majority party have been leery of this rules change to avoid it.
 But it's clear McConnell would have the votes he needs to invoke the "nuclear option," and while he has not specifically said he will do so, his declarative comments about getting Gorsuch confirmed this week make it clear that McConnell is prepared to make this move.

 If McConnell were to do so, a second cloture vote would then happen, but at this point, only 51 votes would be needed to end debate and move to a final vote.
 These are the rules that governed President Trump's Cabinet confirmations, since Democrats changed cloture rules in 2013 for everything but the Supreme Court.

 The Senate would then proceed to 30 hours of debate, which is expected to go overnight Thursday into Friday.
-There will then be a final vote to confirm Gorsuch on Friday, which — after the rules change — would only require a simple majority of 51 senators.
+There will then be a final vote to confirm Gorsuch on Friday, which — after the rules change — would require only a simple majority of 51 senators.

-Gorsuch is assured confirmation at that point, as he is expected to earn support from all 52 Republicans, as well as at least three Democrats — Sen. Joe Manchin of West Virginia; Sen. Heidi Heitkamp of North Dakota; and Sen. Joe Donnelly of Indiana.
+Gorsuch would be assured confirmation at that point, as he is expected to earn support from all 52 Republicans, as well as at least three Democrats — Sen. Joe Manchin of West Virginia; Sen. Heidi Heitkamp of North Dakota; and Sen. Joe Donnelly of Indiana.